Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForCohesion.md

 #### Weight

-The Weight of this steering behaviour in the weighted average with all other steering behaviours.
+The importance of this action relative to other steering actions.

 #### Speed Type